ScottyB/the-software-engineering-phd-guide/the_software_engineering_phd_guide/how-to-write-an-extended-abstract.md

 # How to write an extended abstract?

 Writing is a fundamental skill to communicate ideas and concepts.
 This article focuses on how to summarise a thesis or research paper in an extended abstract.
-I've also included a checklist for you to validate your extended abstract [here](./figures/checklist-extended-abstract.pdf)
+I've also included a [checklist](#checklist-for-evaluating-an-extended-abstract) for you to validate your extended abstract.

 ## What is an extended abstract?
 The extended abstract is a summary of a thesis or report.
 After reading an extended abstract the reader has a high-level overview of the thesis as the abstract is presented in the same order as the rest of the document.
 Each chapter or section expands upon one element from the extended abstract to provide the details omitted in the summary.
 A good extended abstract includes the essential information to communicate all the key points.
 Avoid leaving out information from the extended abstract that causes the reader to be surprised; a summary should be complete.
 As a rule of thumb: if you can remove information from the abstract and still capture the essence of the thesis then more work is required.